 Hog Heaven: 65 feet (20 meters), 180 foot (55 meter) barge sunk in 1986 to become an artificial reef, flipped upside down in the sinking, easy penetration, rich marine life, hogfish and lionfish within, sunken debris next to the wreck that is a jungle-gym-like conglomeration with schooling fish, sea fans and macro life inside, all levels

-Hammerhead Reef: 60-90 feet (18-27 meters), reef with a finger-like formation, rich corals, great variety of marine life, lobsters, schools of fish, parrotfish, stingrays, lionfish, turtles, macro life in the nooks and crannies, experienced level
+Hammerhead Reef: 60-90 feet (18-27 meters), a reef with a finger-like formation, rich corals, a great variety of marine life, lobsters, schools of fish, parrotfish, stingrays, lionfish, turtles, macro life in the nooks and crannies, experienced level

-Rodeo 25: 90 feet (27 meters), 215 foot (64 meter) Dutch freighter sunk in 1990 off Pompano Beach, haven for fish including bicolor damselfish, big French angelfish, schools of bar jacks, blue tangs, Goliath groupers, experienced level
+Rodeo 25: 90 feet (27 meters), 215 foot (64 meter) Dutch freighter sunk in 1990 off Pompano Beach, a haven for fish including bicolor damselfish, big French angelfish, schools of bar jacks, blue tangs, Goliath groupers, experienced level

 Mercedes: 55-95 feet (17-29 meters), built in 1951, the 198 feet (60 meter) Mercedes was sunk in 1985 to become an artificial reef, Hurricane Andrew split it in half in 1992 with the bow intact, lots of marine life including soft corals, lobster, Goliath groupers, grunts, amberjacks and baitfish, experienced level